tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-reference-data-api.md

 ### *Patch* operation request validations

 1. Same as [put-API](time-series-insights-reference-reference-data-api.md###put-request-validations).
-2. If item does not exist, a new item is created.
+2. If the item does not exist, a new item is created.

 ## Delete properties in reference data items